 One advantage of HMOs is that they generally have lower out-of-pocket costs for covered services.
 Employees may not even have a deductible before their coverage starts and usually have a low copayment.

-Remember that most HMO plans won't cover employees that go outside their network of doctors without proper authorization from their PCP unless they need certain emergency services.
+Remember that most HMO plans won't cover employees who go outside their network of doctors without proper authorization from their PCP unless they need certain emergency care.

 An HMO plan is best for your organization if your employees:

-- According to the KFF2, for small businesses, the average annual premium for a single coverage HMO plan is $7,391 and $21,136 for a family plan.
+- According to the KFF2, for small businesses, the average annual premium for a single coverage HMO plan is $8,285, and $22,968 for a family plan in 2023.

-- That amount increases to $8,154 for single coverage and $23,503 for family coverage for large organizations.
+- That amount changes to $8,181 for single coverage and $23,964 for family coverage for large organizations.

-- Want to lower out-of-pocket costs for prescription drugs
+- Want to lower out-of-pocket costs for prescription drug coverage

 - Want a primary care physician to advocate for their medical needs and set up referrals for them